-It may not be as fast as lighter fluid but it is safer, cheaper, and your food will taste great without the chemical taste.
+It may not be as fast as lighter fluid but it is safer, cheaper, and your food will taste great without the chemical odor or taste.
 It is called a charcoal chimney starter.
 I was turned onto the charcoal starter about a year ago and I was a bit skeptical as to whether they would work properly or not.
 But, after using one for the past year, I have never had an occurrence when it didn't work.
 The model I use is called Weber 7416 Rapidfire Chimney Starter.
 You can see how I use it to light the charcoal in my article which is about how to barbecue a whole chicken on a Weber grill.

 I’ve used the inferior models but they have rusted out on me and are basically flimsy in comparison to the Weber Chimney Starter.
 Just within the past few months I decided to invest in the best and started using the Weber Rapidfire Chimney Starter.
 Ever since the first time I used it, I knew this was the best charcoal chimney starter on the market, light years ahead of the inferior models I was using.